 In most cases emigration required cunning, connections, and money, and even then it often failed.
 The German Jews were generally more well-off and assimilated than Jews in countries where the Jewish population was much larger, such as Poland.
 I’ve talked mostly about Germany so far, but as is evident from the statistics, the Jews of Germany constituted a very small minority compared to the Jews of Europe.
 However, German Jews were more directly affected early on by Hitler and the Nazis and their restrictive laws.
 In other parts of Europe, the Jews would have been alerted to the dangers only later.
 But they were subject to all the restrictions mentioned, and it’s actually quite amazing that many made it out at all.

 For every person who managed to leave, I would guess (although I have no way of knowing for sure) there were many many more who tried very hard and yet failed.
-A personal anecdote: I have read the translation of a series of letters written by a Polish Jew who was the brother of one of my ex-husband’s uncles.
+A personal anecdote: I have read the translation of a series of letters written by a Polish Jew who was a relation by marriage.
 These documents are utterly heartbreaking and chilling.
 They begin in 1936 and continue to 1939, although there is one very brief one written in the early 1940′s.
 They consist of reports of what’s happening in Poland and requests for help in order to emigrate to America, where my ex-husband’s uncle (the recipient of the letters) was living at the time.

 The writer was eventually trapped in Poland and murdered in the Holocaust.
 He was an ordinary man in the sense of having no particular wealth—as I recall, he had a small textile business—and he even had a brother in the US willing to help and pull every string he could find, including promising the US government that he would take financial responsibility for him.
 All to no avail.